caedonhsieh/DeepVoiceCoachReport/AccentClassifier.md

 | Attention for 2 second chunk starting at 0 seconds| Attention for 2 second chunk starting at .5 seconds| Attention for 2 second chunk starting at 1 seconds |
 |:-----:|:------:|:--------:|
 |[![alt text](https://i.imgur.com/g4t3WVw.png)](https://i.imgur.com/g4t3WVw.png)|[![alt text](https://i.imgur.com/MZEVm9Q.png)](https://i.imgur.com/MZEVm9Q.png)| [![alt text](https://i.imgur.com/J29zeeB.png)](https://i.imgur.com/J29zeeB.png)
+*These images are the visualizations for the attention a 1.5 audio clip that has an Australian accent.
+From left to right these visualizations go in sequential order for increments of .5 seconds and each is 2 seconds (201 frames).*

 Due to the inconclusive evidence from the attention visualizations, we